Projects-Thomas470/Text-Recovery/README.md

 # Text-Recovery
-Simple web scraping algorithm that recovers the Text of a webpage.
+Simple web scraping algorithm that recovers the Text of a Web page.